 Dirk Willem te Velde

-Dr Dirk Willem te Velde is a Principal Research Fellow and head of the International Economic Development Group at ODI.
+Dr Dirk Willem te Velde is a Principal Research Fellow and head of the International Economic Development Group.
 He is the director of Supporting Economic Transformation and a Research Leader for the DFID-ESRC Growth Research Programme.
 He has published widely on trade, investment and economic transformation.
 He has advised country governments and parliaments in Africa, Asia and the Caribbean, and donor agencies such as DFID, European Commission, UN and the World Bank.
 He was also Team Leader for the European Report on Development (ERD) 2015 on Combining Finance and Policies to Implement a Transformative Post-2015 Agenda.